International Journal of Disaster Risk Science

 The Australian Journal of Emergency Management, published by the Australian Emergency Management Institute, is a pivotal resource in the field of emergency management, public health, and safety research.
 With a history dating back to 1998 and a convergence period extending to 2024, this journal actively contributes to advancing knowledge and practice in emergency medical services and related areas.
 Holding strong positions in both the Q2 and Q3 quartiles of 2023 rankings, it stands out within its categories, particularly in Health Professions and Safety Research.
 While it is not an open-access journal, it provides essential insights and empirical research that are invaluable for researchers, professionals, and students alike.
 Located in East Melbourne, Australia, the journal ensures that critical advancements in emergency management and health are highly accessible to its global audience, fulfilling its mission to promote informed decision-making and improve community resilience during crises.

-Exploring the Convergence of Earth Sciences and Data Technology
+Exploring the intersection of environment and engineering.

 Disaster Prevention and Management